vovayartsev/fancy_oauth2/README.md

 Compatibility
 -------------

-This gem is compatible with Rails-3.1 only.
+This gem is compatible with **Rails-3.1** only.
 It will not work on Rails 3.0 without the Asset Pipeline.

+This gem has been tested with Google OAuth2 only.
+It might not work with other providers because of some google-specific login hardcoded.
+Please place a ticket if you find such incompatibility.

 Installation
 ------------